Birajj2189/facebook-clone/README.md

 ## Contact

-For any questions or inquiries, please contact [Your Name](mailto:your.email@example.com).
+For any questions or inquiries, please contact [Biraj Mahanta](mailto:bmahanta.work@gmail.com).

 ---